Code-Institute-Submissions/carrozw-memory_game/README.md

 * My mentor, Anna Villanueva who offers great support and valid input.
 * My husband, who's been my tutor support deluxe through this project.
 * Multiple sources of videos and stack overflow for inspiration.
+* Tutor support, helping with my path to my background image when deployed.